Baltimore Ravens vs. Pittsburgh Steelers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - Baltimore's games this season have gone over 44 points five of 12 times.

-- Sunday's total is 0.3 points lower than the two team's combined 44.3 points per game average.
+- Pittsburgh has combined with its opponents to score more than 44 points in five of 11 games this season.

-- The 46.1 points per game these two squads have surrendered to opponents this season are 2.1 more than the 44 total in this contest.
+- The two teams combine to score 44.3 points per game, 0.3 more than the over/under in this contest.

+- These two squads surrender a combined 46.1 points per game, 2.1 more than this contest's over/under.

-- The Ravens and their opponents have scored an average of 48.0 points per game in 2020, 4.0 more than Sunday's total.
+- The average total in Ravens games this season is 48.0, 4.0 points above Sunday's total of 44.

-- The 44 total in this game is 0.5 points above the 43.5 average total in Steelers games this season.
+- The 44 total in this game is 0.5 points higher than the 43.5 average total in Steelers games this season.

 Ravens stats and trends